BawdyAnarchist/quBSD/Future_Development.md

 qb-update - Update rootjails, create snapshots

-qb-snap
-	- Add an option for snapshotting host before an update
-	- usrlocal in 0serv jails needs to automatically added to qb-snap

 qb-create - While in guided mode, add option to enter "auto" for IP assignment

-qb-stat
-	- Experiment with sort and colors
-	- VM add functionality like "on" IP addy, etc

 qb-list
 	- extra options for seeing snapshots of jails